-14. In respect of paragraph 9 (a) of the terms of reference (OECD, 2017), Liberia does not have an exchange of information framework that allows Automatic Exchange of Information.
-It is recommended that Liberia take steps to put in place such a framework and have QCAAs in effect with jurisdictions of the Inclusive Framework which meet the confidentiality, consistency and appropriate use prerequisites.
-It is however noted that Liberia will not be exchanging CbC reports in 2018.
+It is recommended that Thailand steps to put in place an exchange of information framework that allows Automatic Exchange of Information and have QCAAs in effect with jurisdictions of the Inclusive Framework which meet the confidentiality, consistency and appropriate use prerequisites.
+It is however noted that Thailand will not be exchanging CbC reports in 2018.